What is Gum Disease?

 If you would like to find out more about Treatments for Gum Disease at LPID please contact us on: 0207 563 9989

-Damage from periodontal disease can result in severe loss of gum and bone around your teeth causing them to become loose and/or shift position.
-To correct this problem, a Bone and Tissue Regeneration procedure may be necessary to reverse this loss and save your teeth.
+Damage caused by periodontal disease can result in severe loss of the gum and bone surrounding your teeth causing them to become loose or shift position.
+To correct this, a Bone and tissue regeneration procedure may be necessary to reverse this loss and save your teeth.

-Just as teeth, implants can also develop gum disease.
-In order to prevent peri-implantitis, it is essential that good hygiene care takes place at home, as well as with regular hygiene visits.
-If you notice bleeding, you have difficulty cleaning your implants, you smoke, or if your implants were placed more that 5 years ago, you should consider having a periodontal visit to make sure that your dental implants are free of gum infection.
-If you have any gum infection around the implants it is best to treat it sooner rather than later in order to prevent future bone loss.
+Similarly to natural teeth, implants to can develop gum disease.
+In order to prevent ”peri-implantitis,” it is essential that a good hygiene routine is established at home, and combined with regular hygiene visits.
+If you notice bleeding, or you have difficulty cleaning your implants, if you smoke, or your implants are more that 5 old, you should consider booking an appointment to see a periodontal specialist as it is far better to treat any signs of gum infection early to prevent future bone loss.